 When parents separate, deciding how to share care of the children is one of the most important issues.
 There are two main types of custody:

-The court’s main concern is what is best for the child.
+The court’s primary concern is what is in the best interest of the child.

 3. Spousal Support: Understanding Your Rights